tytydraco/yessleep/out/The_Day_The_Dust_Fell_From_The_Sky.md

 It wasn't long before the state police were called in to investigate the explosion and the CDC because of the dust.

-The dust-like substance was like nothing I'd seen before it had a peculiarly grainy texture and smelled pungent too and it wasn't long before the people including the first responders who handled the dust began to fall ill.
+The dust-like substance was like nothing I'd seen before it had a peculiarly grainy texture and smelled pungent too.
+Anyway, it wasn't long before the people including the first responders who handled the dust began to fall ill.

 Soon the theories began to swirl about its origin and of course, we would later learn that there was an explosion at the nearby research facility where we speculated the dust came from.